 4. Strawberries picking

-Winter is the season of strawberries.
-You can check out the When and Where to Do Fruit Picking in Tokyo for some interesting orchards that offer strawberry-picking!
+Winter is the season of strawberries and fruit picking is a popular weekend fun for locals in Tokyo.
+You can check out When and Where to Do Fruit Picking in Tokyo for some interesting orchards that offer strawberry-picking!

 5. Do a pilgrimage